Impact Hamiltonian systems and polygonal billiards: The step-system - setup and main results

 \begin{cor} For all \(h>h^{step}\) the foliation of the iso-energy surface to level sets with increasing \(e_{1}\) value has two singularities at which the level sets topology changes: at \(e_1= h_{1}^{step}\) the topology changes from a genus one surface to a genus two surface whereas at \(e_1=h- h_{2}^{step}\) the topology changes back to a genus one surface. \end{cor}

-\begin{cor} By adding more steps, staircases, strips and rectangular barriers to the reflecting set it is possible to create impact systems with level sets with any given genus \(\geq 1\) and any number of disconnected components.
+\begin{cor} By adding more steps, staircases, strips and rectangular barriers it is possible to create impact systems with level sets with any given genus \(\geq 1\) and any number of disconnected components.
 The corresponding iso-energy surfaces are foliated by a finite number of families of level sets with equi-genus and equi-number of components. \end{cor}

-\begin{thm} Under the same conditions of Theorem \ref{thm:mainflow}, the return map to the section \(\Sigma_{1}=\{(q,p)|p_{1}=0,\dot p_1<0\}\) for each iso-energetic level set in \(\mathcal{R}^{c}(h)\) is conjugated to an interval exchange map of three intervals on a circle.
+\begin{thm} The return map of the step system to the section \(\Sigma_{1}=\{(q,p)|p_{1}=0,\dot p_1<0\}\) for each iso-energetic level set in \(\mathcal{R}^{c}(h)\) is conjugated to an interval exchange map of three intervals on a circle.
 Restricting the angle to a natural fixed fundamental interval, for almost all level sets in \(\mathcal{R}^{c}(h)\), the map becomes a five-interval exchange map (5-IEM).
-The return map to the section \(\Sigma_{1}\) for iso-energy level sets in the complement of \(\mathcal{R}^{c}(h)\) is a rotation on a circle, namely a 2-IEM. \end{thm}
+The return map to the section \(\Sigma_{1}\) for iso-energy level sets in the complement to \(\mathcal{R}^{c}(h)\) is a rotation on a circle, namely a 2-IEM. \end{thm}

 In section \ref{sec:returnmaps}, explicit formulae (up to quadratures) for the return map at the iso-energy level sets \((e_{1},h-e_1)\) are derived (for concreteness we consider the return map to \(\Sigma_{1}\) - the analogous computations for the return map to \(\Sigma_{2}\) amounts to replacing \(1\leftrightarrow2\) in all definitions, and the same conclusions apply).
 These computations show that the numerical properties of three functions of \(e_{1}\) (the functions \(\theta_{2}^{wall}(h-e_1),\Theta_{2}(e_{1},h),\chi_2(e_{1},h)\) defined by Eq. (\ref{eq:thetaiwalldef},\ref{eq:Theta},\ref{eq:psi})) determine the 5-IEM.
 In section \ref{sec:moreproperties} we discuss some properties of these functions and establish that there are isolated strongly resonant level sets at which orbits of different periods co-exist, level sets for which periodic and quasi-periodic motion co-exist, and, isolated level sets in \(\mathcal{R}^{c}(h)\) at which the IEM reduces to a rotation (at these values the level set surface is a lattice surface).
 We believe all the other level sets have minimal dynamics and almost all of them have uniquely ergodic dynamics.
 Proving this conjecture, namely the genericity of the iso-energy curve of directional L-shaped billiard flows as in \cite{Fraczek2018,frkaczek2019recurrence}, is beyond the scope of this paper.